scikit-hep/pyhf/docs/likelihood.rst

 Channel
 -------

-A channel is defined by a channel name and a list of samples :cite:`schema_defs`.
+A channel is defined by a channel name and a list of samples :cite:`likelihood-schema_defs`.

 .. code:: json